o3de/o3de.org/content/docs/userguide/screen-fader-node.md

 ---
-description: ' Use the Screen Fader node in the &ALYlong; &script-canvas; editor to control fading the screen to a color and/or texture. '
+description: ' Use the Screen Fader node in the Amazon Lumberyard Script Canvas editor to control fading the screen to a color and/or texture. '
 title: Screen Fader
 ---